MobileTeleSystems/syncmaster/docs/design/entities/index.rst

 ---

-Each time transfer is started (manually or at some schedule), SyncMaster creates dedicated Run which tracks the ETL process status.
+Each time transfer is started (manually or at some schedule), SyncMaster creates dedicated Run which tracks the ETL process status, URL to worker logs and so on.

 .. image:: ./run_list.png
 .. image:: ./run_info.png